-Titan’s VIP door-to-door travel service collects you from home, for your journey to London Heathrow for a direct, scheduled British Airways flight to Beijing.
+Titan’s VIP door-to-door travel service collects you from home for your overnight flight to Beijing.

 This morning we arrive into Beijing and transfer to the centrally located Vision Hotel (4T), Novotel Beijing Xin Qiao (4T) or Hotel Nikko New Century Beijing (4T).
 The rest of the day is at leisure to settle in and explore this extraordinary city, or you may wish to join an optional tour exploring the alleyways (hutong) of old Beijing.

 The Great Wall of China is one of the New Seven Wonders of the World, and one of the greatest sites of ancient defensive architecture, built in stages over millennia with watchtowers and fortresses.
 Today we see part of this 13,000-mile-long wonder and unravel some of the myths that surround it, before we head to the Summer Palace, one of the largest and best-preserved royal parks in China, filled with fine pavilions, halls, palaces and temples.
 Enjoy a traditional Peking Duck dinner this evening.